markdstrain/devTools/README.md

 # devTools
-This is file is filled with some dev tool tips
+This is file is filled with dev tool tips.
 # Demo
 https://markdstrain.github.io/devTools/